execRooted/useful-software/README.md

 - To start monitoring, run `clp_mon.pyw`.

-- To run automatically on startup, place both `clp_mon.pyw` and `clp.py` in your Startup folder. <br>
+- To run automatically on startup, place both `clp_mon.pyw` and `clp.py` in your Startup folder.
+To get to it you have a tip down below <br>
-  *Quick tip:* To get to the startup folder press windows + R to open the *run dialog* → type this command in: shell:startup → Copy the two files there.
-Done :)
+  *Quick tip:* Press windows + R to open the *run dialog* → type this command in: shell:startup → Copy the two files there.

 - While `clp_mon.pyw` is running, press **Ctrl + Alt + H** to open the clipboard history.